OsmondOlive/bioflowhub/_posts/2026-05-26-primebiome-review.md

 <div class="ingr-block">
 <img src="/assets/img/posts/primebiome-ing-fennel.webp" alt="Fennel bulbs" class="ingr-img">
 <h4>Fennel (Foeniculum vulgare) <span class="ev ev-mod">Moderate Evidence</span></h4>
 <p>Fennel seed is a traditional carminative with documented antispasmodic effects on gut smooth muscle, reducing bloating and intestinal cramping.
-A randomized trial comparing fennel to simethicone for infant colic found comparable efficacy, supporting its documented gut comfort effects.
-In adults, fennel tea and fennel extracts are among the better-studied botanicals for functional digestive discomfort.</p>
+A randomized, placebo-controlled trial of fennel seed oil in infants with colic found symptom relief in 65% of treated infants compared to 24% on placebo, a meaningful demonstration of its antispasmodic action on immature digestive systems.
+In adults, fennel tea and fennel extracts are among the better-studied botanicals for functional digestive discomfort, with documented effects on gastric motility.</p>
 </div>

 <div class="ingr-block">